 In many truck accidents, vehicles are totaled or need many different repairs, which can cost tens of thousands of dollars.
 You can pursue a property damage lawsuit to cover all related damages from the truck accident, which can also include damage to personal possessions.

-For property damage claims, the statute of limitations in Florida says that you need to file your lawsuit within four years from the date of the accident to recover compensation through legal action.
+For property damage claims, the statute of limitations in Florida says that you need to file your lawsuit within two years from the date of the accident to recover compensation through legal action.